csc-training/summerschool/mpi/probe-message/README.md

 If you compile and run the example program, you should see the `MPI_Recv` fail with an error message like `*** MPI_ERR_TRUNCATE: message truncated`, because the receive buffer was too small to hold the full message.
-Your task is to fix this:
+Your task is to fix this.

+Do this exercise using the following two approaches.

+### Approach 1

 - Use `MPI_Probe` to probe for the incoming message without receiving it, and store information about the message in an `MPI_Status` variable.
 - Use `MPI_Get_count` to find the incoming message size.
 - Reallocate the receive buffer accordingly and receive the message.

+### Approach 2

+- The maximum message size used by this program is 10 integers.
+Using this information, allocate a large enough receive buffer and receive the message *without* using `MPI_Probe` at any point.
+- When receiving, pass a `MPI_Status` object to `MPI_Recv` directly.
+Afterwards, use `MPI_Get_count` to obtain the actual message length and print it out.
+- The example program still prints out the full receive buffer.
+Run the program a few times and investigate the last few entries of the receive buffer.

+Think about the benefits and downsides of both approaches.

 ### Bonus technical information